TV Tropes Needs Your Help

 - In the official setting for the science fiction game Traveller, Arch-Duke Dulinor attempted to claim the Imperial Throne by shooting Emperor Strephon while the monarch sat on his throne.
 It didn't work out to well for him in the end.

-- In Warhammer 40,000 universe Eversor temple assassins exist to kill their target in most public and brutal way possible.
+- In Warhammer 40K Eversor temple assassins exist to kill their target in most public and brutal way possible.
 It is said to be the most effective against Orks and Khornate followers, since both of them ultimately respect brute force.

 - In the Hitman games, you can play it two ways.
 Go in there guns blazing and kill everyone you see just for shits and gigs or carefully infiltrate and strike at your target unnoticed; Mass Murderer and Silent Assassin, respectively.

 - Although not having to do with assassination except storyline-wise, it's possible for the player in Metal Gear Solid 4 to on lower difficulties go in guns blazing on the way to their next objective, so long as the character is tactically sensible; on Solid Normal and higher difficulties the damage taken tends to make combat (or at least use of unsuppressed weapons) out of boss fights a bad idea.

 - Assassin's Creed:

 - In Assassin's Creed I, every assassination is like this, owing to the fact that the Player Character and everyone in his group are The Hashshashin.
 A failed attempt at one of these in the beginning of the game gets your character busted down to novice, mostly for being an overconfident and arrogant idiot.